Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022: In committee

 On 8 December 2022, Parliament voted to amend the Smokefree Environments Bill to include herbal smoking products within the scope of the Bill.
 This loophole is intended to prevent nicotine from being added to herbal smoking products.
 The majority of MPs also rejected National health spokesperson Dr Reti's proposed amendments to the Bill.

 Third reading

 On 13 December, the Smokefree Environment Bill passed its third and final reading by a margin of 76 to 43 votes.
 While Labour, the Greens, and the Māori Party voted in favour of the Bill, it was opposed by the National and ACT parties.
 Verrall talked about the harm caused by tobacco to communities.
 Dr Reti criticised the Government for targeting retailers rather than pursuing a denicotisation strategy.
 Green MP Swarbrick questioned the National Party's commitment to evidence-based policy-making and combating tobacco addiction.
 ACT Deputy Leader Van Velden described the Bill as "nanny-State prohibition" that would cause more harm and crime in the community.
 Māori Party co-leader Debbie Ngarewa-Packer argued that the Bill would reduce tobacco harm among young people and the Māori community.
+The Guardian reported that the legislation is believed to internationally be the first to set "an annually rising legal smoking age".